 It is, however, the recipe for me and I suspect I will use this as my base recipe for many ice cream recipes to come.
 Enjoy!

-- In a large saucepan over medium heat, combine cream and erythritol and bring to just a simmer.
+In a large saucepan over medium heat, combine cream and Swerve and bring just to a simmer.